lavanet/lava/ecosystem/lavavisor/README.md

 ## Wrap command
 Wrap command is used for wrapping a single process in environment that cannot run with systemd (services) such as k8s or some containers.

-the wrapping have two states.
+The wrapping have two states.

 1. running the command while having golang installed and prerequisites to build the lavap binary.
 ```bash